adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Notes:

 - These classes are easy to read.
-No mental mapping, and no abbreviations to work out.
+No mental mapping is required.
 - The content is no longer obfuscated.
 - We know where the module begins and ends.
 - We can inspect the element's styles easily.